-The Viewpoint will be available for wildlife observation and photography year-round during daylight hours.
+The Viewpoint will be available for wildlife observation and photography year-round during daylight operating hours when the site is open to the public.
+Availability of the viewing area outside of the Ducks Unlimited ponds will vary in coordination with biologists to avoid bird breeding and molting cycles in the different units.
+Nēnē (Hawaiian goose) and a'eo (Hawaiian stilt) breed seasonally, however, maoli koloa

-Availability of the wetland units will vary and must be coordinated with Refuge management in advance to avoid bird breeding and molting cycles in the different units.
-Nēnē (Hawaiian goose) and a'eo (Hawaiian stilt) breed seasonally, however, breeding for the maoli koloa (Hawaiian duck), 'alae 'ula (Hawaiian moorhen), and 'alae ke'oke'o (Hawaiian coot) peaks during their breeding season but can occur yearround (see chart figure at end of document).
-Limited evening or early morning hours may be offered dependent on staff availability and deed restrictions.
+(Hawaiian duck), 'alae 'ula (Hawaiian moorhen), and 'alae ke'oke'o (Hawaiian coot) species peak during their breeding season but can breed year-round (see Figure 2 at end of document).
+The Ducks Unlimited ponds may only be viewed during daylight hours.